JEP 505: Structured Concurrency (Fifth Preview)

 }

-If all subtasks succeed then the join method returns a Stream of the completed subtasks.
-If any subtask fails then join() throws FailedException with the exception from the failed subtask as the cause.
-The policy implemented by the Joiner is the same as the default policy when using the zero-parameter open() method.
-They differ in outcome in that the join() method returns a stream of completed subtasks rather than null, making this Joiner suited for cases where all subtasks return a result of the same type and where the Subtask objects returned by the fork(Callable) method is ignored.
-In the example, the Subtask elements in the stream are mapped to the result and then accumulated into a List.
+If one or more subtasks fail then join() throws a FailedException with the exception from one of the failed subtasks as the cause.
+The completion policy implemented by the Joiner is the same as the default policy implemented by the zero-parameter open() method.
+They differ in outcome in that the join() method returns a stream of completed subtasks rather than null, making this joiner suited for cases where all subtasks return a result of the same type and where the Subtask objects returned by the fork method is ignored.
+In this example, the Subtask elements in the stream are mapped to the result and accumulated into a list.

 Custom Joiners

-The Joiner interface can be implemented to support custom policies.
-It has two type parameters: T for the result type of the subtasks executed in the scope, and R for the type of results returned by the join method.
-The interface is:
+The Joiner interface can be implemented directly in order to support custom completion policies.
+It has two type parameters: T for the result type of the subtasks executed in the scope, and R for the result type of the join() method.
+The interface can be summarized as:

 public interface Joiner<T, R> {

-default boolean onFork(Subtask<? extends T> subtask)
+public default boolean onFork(Subtask<? extends T> subtask);

-default boolean onComplete(Subtask<? extends T> subtask)
+public default boolean onComplete(Subtask<? extends T> subtask);

-R result() throws Throwable
+public R result() throws Throwable;

 }

-The onFork method is invoked when forking a subtask.
-The onComplete method is invoked when a subtask completes.
-Both methods return a boolean to indicate if the scope should be cancelled.
-The result() method is invoked to produce the result for the join() method when all subtasks completed or the scope is cancelled.
+The onFork method is invoked when forking a subtask, while the onComplete method is invoked when a subtask completes.
+Both methods return a boolean to indicate whether the scope should be cancelled.
+The result method is invoked to produce the result for the join method, or else throw an exception, when all subtasks have completed or the scope is cancelled.
+If the result method throws an exception then the join method will throw a FailedException with that exception as the cause.

-Here is an example of a Joiner that collects the results of subtasks that complete successfully, ignoring subtasks that fail.
-The onComplete(Subtask) method may be invoked by several threads concurrently and so must be thread-safe.
+Here is a Joiner class that collects the results of subtasks that complete successfully, ignoring subtasks that fail.
+The onComplete method may be invoked by several threads concurrently, and so must be thread-safe.
+The result method returns a stream of the task results.

 class CollectingJoiner<T> implements Joiner<T, Stream<T>> {